-The ADE7753 incorporates a Channel 2 rms offset compensation register (VRMSOS).
-This is a 12-bit signed register that can be used to remove offset in the Channel 2 rms calculation.
+The ADE7763 incorporates a Channel 2 rms offset compensation register (VRMSOS).
+This is a 12-bit, signed register that can be used to remove offset in the Channel 2 rms calculation.
 An offset could exist in the rms calculation due to input noises and dc offset in the input samples.
-The offset calibration allows the contents of the VRMS register to be maintained at 0 when no voltage is applied.
-One LSB of the Channel 2 rms offset is equivalent to one LSB of the rms register.
-Assuming that the maximum value from the Channel 2 rms calculation is 1,561,400d with full-scale ac inputs, then one LSB of the Channel 2 rms offset represents 0.064% of measurement error at -60 dB down of full scale.
+One LSB of the Channel 2 rms offset is equivalent to 1 LSB of the rms register.
+Assuming that the maximum value of the Channel 2 rms calculation is 1,561,400d with full-scale ac inputs, then 1 LSB of the Channel 2 rms offset represents 0.064% of measurement error at -60 dB down of full scale.